 Even though researchers have potentially found a cause, treatment options are severely limited, with surgery being one of the only options for many [4].
-Apart from surgery, synthetic drugs are in development that try to combat melorheostosis, but their long-term efficacy is questionable and attribution is given to the crecurrently untested.
+Apart from surgery, synthetic drugs are in development that try to combat melorheostosis, but their long-term efficacy is questionable and currently untested.
 By branching out into the field of natural product chemistry, a concrete treatment option can be derived.
 Natural product drugs have an advantage over synthetic drugs by containing bioactive compounds that can attack many biological targets.
 They also are correlated with decreased preclinical toxicity [5].
 With the advantages of natural product chemistry, it is evident that it can be a viable melorheostosis treatment option.